radumarias/rencrypt-python/README.md

 # Encryption providers and algorithms (ciphers)

 You will notice in the examples we create the `Cipher` from something like this `cipher_meta = CipherMeta.Ring(RingAlgorithm.Aes256Gcm)`.
 The first part `CipherMeta.Ring` is the encryption provider.
 The second part is the algorithm for that provider, in this case `Aes256Gcm`.
-Each provier might expose specific algorithms.
+Each provier expose specific algorithms.

 ## Providers